 To effectively lower cholesterol in patients who are resistant to regular drugs, it’s necessary to combine both treatments.

-- This new drug is still being prescribed along with statins.
+- Doctors still prescribe this new drug with statins.

 - Evolocumab acts as an inhibitor of the subtilisn/kexin convertasa protein.

-- It has been available in a number of countries around the world, with excellent results.
+- It is available in a number of countries around the world, with excellent results.